How can I get my Dog to Listen to Me around Distractions?

 – initiates play and affection?

-– decides the energy levels your dog has inside your home?
+– decides the energy level your dog has inside?

-If your lifestyle and ‘parenting’ style allows your dog to cruise around making their own decisions most of the time and without checking in with you, you’ll likely create a dog who ignores you whenever they feel like it as well.
+If your lifestyle and ‘parenting’ style allows your dog to cruise around making their own decisions most of the time and without running their decisions through you first, you run the risk of creating a dog who sees themselves as equal in ‘rank’.
+This means that they have no obligation whatsoever to let you over-ride their decision in other areas such as when they bark at a dog, or don’t want to come back when you call.
 Too much freedom can backfire.

 Here are some lifestyle examples of what you can practise daily: